scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 final class audited extends StaticAnnotation
 ```

 * **LTS/Next series indicators** [#24709](https://github.com/scala/scala3/pull/24709) - Starting with Scala 3.3 all artifacts are published with special attribute in the pom.xml indicating if given version of part of the LTS or Next series.
-This information could have been used by tooling to adjust its behaviour.
-Starting with 3.8.0 and upcoming 3.3.8 version name of this attribute has changed from `scala.versionLine` to `info.scala.versionLine`.
+This information can be used by tooling to adjust its behaviour.
+Starting with 3.8.0 and upcoming 3.3.8 versions, the name of this attribute has changed from `scala.versionLine` to `info.scala.versionLine`.
 The change was required due to a negative interaction with build tools assuming attributes starting with `scala` are reserved.
 * **Nightly builds in a new repository** - Scala 3 nightly builds, for both Scala Next and Scala 3.3 LTS series are now published to new repository: [https://repo.scala-lang.org/](https://repo.scala-lang.org/).
 You can read more about this change in a [dedicated blogpost](https://www.scala-lang.org/news/new-scala-nightlies-repo.html).
 * **JDK 26 support** - Scala can now emit and consume JDK 26 bytecode.
 As mentioned [earlier](#jdk17is-now-required) internal implementation of the lazy vals has been adjusted to replace deprecated `sun.misc.Unsafe` with `VarHandles`, which starting with JDK 24 started to emit runtime warnings and is going to throw an exception in JDK 26.
 This change makes the new published code compatible with JDK 26, but mentioned problems might still be activated by previously published libraries or their transitive dependencies.
 We're working on creating tools to modify existing lazy-vals related code to make them future-proof and ease the migration to the upcoming JDK versions.
 For more details see the technical discussion in [latest Jakub Kozłowski's podcast with Łukasz Biały](https://www.youtube.com/watch?v=K_omndY1ifI) - VirtusLab's Scala Advocate, who prototyped this idea.